schnittker/tracking/README.md

 schnittker@neozo.de

 ## Description
-Tracking is a small console application to track the time you are working on a project.
+Tracking is a small multi lingual console application to track the time you are working on a project.

 ## How to install
 ```bash